Selaginella99/Manuscript-Review/Relationship-between-mtDNA-mutations-aging.md

 However, the study was poorly presented in figures with uncertain statistical analysis and also lack of description tables.

 - Analysis of mtDNA damage is based on real-time PCR.
-However, “the analysis of relative gene expression data was calculated using...is not correct.
+However, “the analysis of relative gene expression data was calculated using..." is not correct.
 HV2 in D-loop is not a coding gene and "folds of amplification" is more precise.

 - Oxidative damage may affect mitochondrial DNA replication and transcription with aging, and results in alterations of the mtDNA including point mutations, deletions and DNA strand breaks.
 As authors had developed a new methodology to analyze mtDNA, it will be better to compare the other detection of mitochondrial DNA mutations as control in both populations.